-Rocio is a graduate of the University of California at Berkeley, where she received a Bachelor of Arts Degree in Environmental Design with a Major in Architecture.
+Romero is a graduate of the University of California at Berkeley, where she received a Bachelor of Arts Degree in Environmental Design with a Major in Architecture.
 She received a Master’s in Architecture from the Southern California Institute of Architecture (SCI-Arc).
 Romero and her work have been featured in numerous publications and museum exhibitions, including at the Walker Art Center, The Museum of Contemporary Art in Los Angeles, the Vancouver Art Gallery, and the Triennale di Milano.
 She has served as a judge for many competitions, including the 99K House, Living Box, and Architecture Magazine’s Home of the Year award.
 Romero lives with her family in St. Louis.

 For more information on Rocio Romero, download Rocio Romero’s Biography (pdf).